 Projects per year

-My perspectives are informed by participatory approaches and practices with students and external partners, whereby learning with co-participants is reciprocal, where participants are not kept at a distance and where perspectives and viewpoints can be explored through the research process to address, question and promote issues about forms of engagement, transitional and transformative practices.
+My perspectives are informed by participatory approaches and practices with students and external partners, whereby learning with co-participants is reciprocal, where participants are not kept at a distance and where perspectives and viewpoints can be explored through the research process to address, question and promote issues about learning experiences and forms of engagement, to promote transitional and transformative practices.

 Katherine Wimpenny, PhD, MA, DipCOT, Cert Ed, is Professor of Research in Global Education and Theme Lead for Intercultural Engagement and Global Education, in the Research Centre for Global Learning: Education and Attainment (GLEA at Coventry University (CU).
 Katherine worked as an occupational therapist for 10 years in health followed by 10 years as an academic on the undergraduate and postgraduate occupational therapy programmes within HLS, CU.
 She was awarded her PhD in 2009 and has partnered with several NHS Trusts facilitating knowledge transfer through action research methodologies.
 Since 2010 she has held a full-time research role, initially as Research Fellow in Learning Innovation and then for the past four years in the Disruptive Media Learning Lab (DMLL) CU, where she was Conferred as Reader in Education Research and Pedagogy.
-Katherine is now leading research into intercultural engagement and internationalisation in GLEA where she works with a range of national and international partners and has a track record in the design and coordination of research and innovation projects, both nationally and internationally.
+Katherine was Conferred as Professor of Research in Global Education in 2018 and is now leading research into intercultural engagement and internationalisation in GLEA where she works with a range of national and international partners and has a track record in the design and coordination of research and innovation projects, both nationally and internationally.
 She is widely published in the academic and professional literature.

 Professor Wimpenny has a proven and successful track record for supervising PhD students, and in PhD examining, nationally and internationally, and welcomes contact from prospective students who are interested in researching the aforementioned fields of study

-- Emmauel Johnson “Identity and Belonging: The Role of Faith in International Students’ Study” (Full-time, Sept 2018 – August 2021)
+- Emmauel Johnson: “Identity, Belonging and Faith: A Study on Academic Performance and Acculturation in International Student Experience” (Full-time, Sept 2018 – August 2021)

 Opening up education in South Mediterranean countries was an international cooperation project co-funded by the Erasmus + Capacity Building in Higher Education programme of the European Union during the period 15 October 2015 - 14 October 2018, involving five HEI partners from Europe and nine HEIs from South-Mediterranean (SM) countries (Morocco, Palestine, Egypt and Jordan).
 The project was focused on the adoption of Open Educational Practices within the context of higher education in the SM region.
 The project was structured in three main phases: review of open education initiatives, widening participation in Open Educational Practices (OER), and capacity building opportunities for lecturers and other HE professionals.The development of a capacity building Course “Open Education: fundamentals and approaches, represented a genuine experience of multicultural Open Education development (Wimpenny, Mayo Jariego, Affouneh et al., 2018).
 Alongside a number of already published papers, three further research papers, including a forthcoming book chapter will be available.